 Cindy Ogden, MSW, RSW

-Cindy is a caring, compassionate counsellor with over 25 years of experience.
+Cindy is a caring, compassionate counsellor with many years of experience.
 She is dedicated to meeting each client where they are and providing them with the best possible service to help them move to where they want to be.
 She holds a Bachelor of Social Work and a Masters of Social Work (Clinical Specialization) from the University of Calgary.
 She is a Registered Social Worker with the Alberta College of Social Work.

 Over the years, Cindy has worked in a variety of settings including agencies specializing in issues related to abuse and domestic violence, sexual health, and general counselling.
 Cindy has experience working with individuals, couples, families, and groups.
 She is client centered and strives to work collaboratively with empathy and understanding.
 In her practice, Cindy draws on a variety of theories and approaches including response-based, ecological, structural feminism, anti-oppressive, crisis, trauma, and resilience.
 She has experience working with individuals dealing with mental health, addiction, trauma, abuse, domestic violence, sexual health, relationship issues, and grief and loss.

 Cindy is passionate about her work and has been involved in various research projects and conferences related to domestic violence issues.
 Her MSW thesis explored the issues for immigrant women dealing with intimate partner violence.
 Cindy has also co-authored journal articles, book chapters, monographs, and various research reports published by RESOLVE Alberta (a family violence research institute).
 Cindy works to remain current by continuing to upgrade and learn.
 Recently, she has completed training on suicide prevention, risk assessment, ethics and relational consent, non-suicidal self-injury, and group therapy.